peat/sshame/README.md

 # sshame

-I wrote `sshame` to collect IP addresses for SSH scanners.
+I wrote `sshame` to collect IP addresses of SSH scanners.
 I use the output as a rolling blacklist for filewalls, and to help diagnose connection issues.